Langkawi, The Jewel of Kedah

 There were historical records on the island of Langkawi by many people who travelled in the region.
 Langkawi was called Long-ya-pu-ti by a traveller from the Yuan Dynasty, Wang Dayuan while the Ming Dynasty commander, Zeng He marked Langkawi as Long-ya-jiao-yi in his map when he visited the area.
 Besides that, Langkawi was recognised by people from Aceh as Pulau Lada or Pepper Island in the 15th century because they went to the island the plant peppers.
 In 1961, Augustin de Beaulieu, a French general documented about entering the island of “Lancahui”, which is Langkawi, to purchase peppers and he needed to acquire a license from Kedah’s first successor in Perlis before the chief of Langkawi would sell the goods to him.

-According to history, Langkawi was home to people who travelled by the sea, such as Orang Laut (sea people) who originated from the south of Malay Peninsula, along with fishermen and pirates.
+According to history About Langkawi, it was home to people who travelled by the sea, such as Orang Laut (sea people) who originated from the south of Malay Peninsula, along with fishermen and pirates.
 Langkawi was also believed to be cursed for a few centuries, based on a local legend.
 In late 18th century, a woman named Mahsuri was wrongfully accused of infidelity and sentenced to death, therefore she cursed the island for seven generations.
 Sometime after her death, Kedah was invaded and Langkawi was attacked by the Siamese army.

 In the first attack, the people of Langkawi decided to put the barn at Padang Matsirat to flame to starve and force the invading army out.
 However the Siamese managed to seize Langkawi Island in May 1822 and executed its leaders.
 Many of the islanders were taken as slaves while others were banished from Langkawi.